Enigma A →

 two knobs (one at either side of the machine) and manually

 by moving the outer thumb-wheel.
 In addition, the index ring

-of all 8 wheels can be altered (Ringstellung)
+of all 8 rotors can be altered (Ringstellung)

 as part of the machine's basic key (Grundstellung).
 This has